HorizonChaser12/CreativeWebsiteFR/README.md

 ## CreativeWebsiteFR

-Learning didn't cost me money so tried my last chance to make something creative using the knowledge I had.
+Learning didn't cost me money so tried my last chance to make something creative using the knowledge I had.It is fully responsive as well as I tried to pick the best Images to make it cute xD.

 Here is the Screenshot of the Output: